adarsh-yadav1/Niyantrak/docs/dashboard.md

 - cluster fallback ablation result (see [Location Intelligence](location-intelligence.md#cluster-fallback-ablation-study))
 - EIS weight calibration evidence (see [Event Impact Scoring](event-impact-scoring.md#eis-weight-micro-calibration))

+## Historical Context Variables

+The dashboard's "Historical Context Variables" panel (lag, rolling, and corridor-average values) is computed from the trained coordinate-aware feature store, refreshed whenever `train_all.py` or `scripts/prepare_feature_store.py` is re-run — it is not recalculated live from a streaming database on every request.
+This is an intentional design choice for a corridor-history feature, not a limitation specific to this panel; see [Feedback & Retraining](feedback-and-retraining.md) for how this could evolve toward more frequent refresh cycles.

 ## Related Docs

-- [Operational Outputs](operational-outputs.md) — the deployment order and resource plan shown on the dashboard
+- [Operational Outputs](operational-outputs.md) — the deployment order, resource plan, and diversion ranking shown on the dashboard
 - [Feedback & Retraining](feedback-and-retraining.md) — the feedback form shown on the dashboard
 - [Judge / Reviewer Notes](judge-notes.md) — talking points for walking a reviewer through the dashboard